mspieg/plasticitymodels/README.md

 This repository contains supplementary [*TerraFERMA*](http://terraferma.github.io) model files to accompany the paper

 >Spiegelman, M, David May and Cian R Wilson,
-*Lessons and insights into effective solvers for visco-plasticity in geodynamics*, submitted to GCubed, 2015
+*On the solvability of incompressible viscoplastic rheologies in geodynamics*, GCubed, 2016

 ### Contents ###
 This repo contains the directories